If it's a record or a tape and I can play it - it's suitable.

 Records made from previous transfers:

-Your material might contain audio that was itself made by a previous transfer
+Your audio material might contain audio that was itself made by a previous transfer

 from vinyl.
 This audio is harder to isolate than audio taken from a master